 The camp began the first day at Ft Bragg, NC then traveled to Brevard, Franklin, and Nantahala in NC.
 These volunteers used all along the trip were enlisted to drive shuttle buses around Western North Carolina, providing and preparing meals, lending and donating hiking gear, sleeping bags, and backpacks, as well as offering medical assistance during the adventures.

-The first day at Ft Bragg on Sunday the teens were taught leadership skills and orientation by the same warriors who would have worked side-by-side the teens parents.
+The first day at Ft Bragg on Sunday the teens were taught leadership skills and orientation by the same warriors who would have worked side-by-side with the teen’s parents.
 On Monday they enjoyed rock climbing in Brevard, NC.

 The next morning they would go to Nantahala Outdoor Center to raft down the whitewater of the Nantahala River and also participate in the NOC Ropes Course.